Trading

 What Is the Goods Wholesalers Trading License?

-The licence is issued through Dubai South Business Hub Free Zone, a purpose-built commercial ecosystem situated adjacent to Al Maktoum International Airport, one of the largest cargo airports in the world.
-This location gives licence holders immediate proximity to air freight infrastructure, making it highly suited to time-sensitive or high-volume trade flows.
+The license is issued through Dubai South Business Hub Free Zone, a purpose-built commercial ecosystem situated adjacent to Al Maktoum International Airport, one of the largest cargo airports in the world.
+This location gives license holders immediate proximity to air freight infrastructure, making it highly suited to time-sensitive or high-volume trade flows.

-This licence is particularly well matched to the following business profiles:
+This license is particularly well matched to the following business profiles:

 International trading companies seeking a UAE base for regional distribution